microsoft/pxt-calliope/docs/projects/micro-coin.md

 }

 /**
- * A coin is made of chains
+ * A block chain is a sequence of block
  */
-class Coin {
+class BlockChain {
     id: number; // device serial number
     chain: Block[];